 , which is published every June for the preceding calendar year.

-, passed in March of 2012.
+establishing the usage and connection rates for water and sewer, effective July 1, 2019.
 Please keep in mind that calculating what your water bill will be may not be as simple as multiplying gallons used by the rate charged; there may be other factors that affect the total due.
 Rates for service types are established and cannot change without the approval and passage of a Resolution by the Mayor and Council.
-If you have further questions about bill calculation and service fees, please contact Jane Kreiter by email
+If you have further questions about bill calculation and service fees, please contact Water Resources Director Jamey Latchum by email

 or at 410-641-3845.